 Brown sugar - We like our baked beans on the sweet side.
 Slightly sweet, not overly sweet.
 But feel free to adjust to your own taste preferences.

 Mustard - Adding yellow mustard gives the sauce a nice tang.
 Dijon mustard or whole grain mustard can also be used.
+Or use a dash of apple cider vinegar for the same tangy note.

 Salt & Pepper - Kosher salt and black pepper enhance the other flavors in this side.